CSI-George-Lopez/CSI-Java-2021/Modules/Module1/Module1.md

 What is the difference between Git and GitHub?

- - Answer:
+ - Answer: Git is the system used to commit, push and pull from and to repositories.
+Github is the website where you can push, commit, and pull these repositories.

 What is the difference between a git commit and a git push?

- - Answer:
+ - Answer: A git commit is a save directly to your local computer, a git push is saved to the remote repositories.

 What is the difference between a pull, and an upstream pull?

- - Answer:
+ - Answer: A pull is a copy from the remote repository.
+An upstream pull is when you update a forked repository after the original is changed.

 Was any part of these instructions unclear or incomplete?

- - Answer:
+ - Answer: No

 Type down any class notes below this sentence: